lovetap-fm/policies/policies/privacy-policy.md

 ## What we DON’T collect

 We don’t log or store any IP addresses or geolocation coordinates of visitors or customers.

 When you visit a website or app that uses Lovetap, we won’t place any cookies on your device, nor will we use local storage, browser fingerprinting, or any other mechanism of tracking you between visits or linking your activity to a personal profile.

 We don’t record site-wide mouse movements, keystrokes, or other detailed session replay data.

 We don’t use tracking pixels or third party services to retarget you with ads.

 When you create a Lovetap account, you will not be asked for a name or profile photo.

-We do not store any of your billing details like name, address, or card number.
+Lovetap servers do not store any of your billing details like name, address, or card number.
+Those details are collected and stored securely by Lovetap's payment processor, [Stripe](https://stripe.com).

 ## What we DO collect and why